itenium-be/blog-posts/security/2023-10-02-hacking-tool-hydra.md

 Whenever you figure out that a certain protocol and user has a weak password, it's time to whip out Hydra!
-Check the Security Audit Blog during itenium's Security Bootcamp during the Hikvision hack!
+Check the Security Audit Blog during itenium's Security Bootcamp for such clue!